isEmmanuelOlowe/Starcraft/Report.md

 ## Conclusion

 The specification was used successfully to produce a Starcraft II simulator and build optimiser.
+The program had to support simulation of resource gathering for one base, and a variable number of workers, including three per mineral patch, simulation of building and unit construction, a basic search strategy and should output this build order to fullfill the basic deliverable.
+As well as the basic solution all extensions were implemented and a complex search strategy was used to create and optimise the build order showing that the program fullfills the Advanced Deliverable.

 ##### Difficulties